vestrel00/contacts-android/README.md

 }
 ```

-> For more info, read [Permissions handling using coroutines](/docs/permissions/permissions-handling-coroutines.md)
+> ℹ️ For more info, read [Permissions handling using coroutines](/docs/permissions/permissions-handling-coroutines.md)
 > and [Execute work outside of the UI thread using coroutines](/docs/async/async-execution-coroutines.md).

 So, if we call the above function and we don't yet have permission.
 The user will be prompted to